 Research on climate change adaptation has developed from a natural science focus towards more multidisciplinary approaches in recent years.
 In Finland, climate change adaptation has been supported for instance through national research programmes and projects.
-Research results help us better understand not only climate change risks and vulnerabilities, but also the possibilities of adaptation as well as potential adaptation measures.
+Research results help us to better understand not only climate change risks and vulnerabilities, but also the possibilities of adaptation as well as potential adaptation measures.

 Adaptation research is carried out in many sectors